RebSheb/comp3000-project/README.md

 - DEFALT_USERPASS -- This is the associated password for the DEFAULT_USERNAME field above.

 3. Once you have configured the config.py file, right click on 'start.ps1' file and click *Run as Administrator* and then LANMan will start.

+# Linux Set-Up

+1. Follow Steps 1 and 2 from Windows Set-Up.
+2. Once you have configured the config.py file, either using the terminal or by right clicking the 'start.sh' file, run this as sudo as it requires access to packet-capturing functions of the OS.